Exploded Manifolds: Almost complex structures

 The word civilized should suggest that our almost complex structure is well behaved in a slightly unnatural way.
 Any complex structure is automatically civilized, and there are no obstructions to modifying an almost complex structure to civilize it.
-If we assume our almost complex structure is civilized, then holomorphic curves are smooth maps.
-Otherwise, they will just be $\C\infty1$.
+If we assume our almost complex structure is civilized, then the removable singularity theorem may be used on the smooth part of holomorphic curves to prove that holomorphic curves are smooth maps.
+With an uncivilized almost complex structure, the best that can be expected of holomorphic curves is that they will be $\C\infty1$.

 \begin{defn}[Exploded curve] An exploded curve is a $2$ real dimensional, complete exploded manifold with a complex structure $j$.

 A holomorphic curve is a holomorphic map of an exploded curve to an almost complex exploded manifold.